iconexperience/imageswitch/README.md

 callback - A function to call once the animation is complete.

 options - A map of additional options to pass to the method.
 Supported Keys:
- + transformation: A string indicating which transformation animation to use ('fade', 'slide') defaults to: 'fade'
++ transformation: A string indicating which transformation animation to use ('fade', 'slide')

+                  defaults to: 'fade'
- + duration: Time in milliseconds defaults to: 1000
++ duration: Time in milliseconds

+            defaults to: 1000
- + easing: A string indicating the easing function to use (see jQuery easing documentation) defaults to: 'linear'
++ easing: A string indicating the easing function to use (see jQuery easing documentation)

+    defaults to: 'linear'
- + queue: A string indicating what queue to use for the animation (see jQuery queue documentation) defaults to: 'fx'
++ queue: A string indicating what queue to use for the animation (see jQuery queue documentation)

+    defaults to: 'fx'
- + selectors: A map with keys imgBottom and imgTop to specify specific selectors for the bottom and top image Can only be set on a defaults to: { imgBottom: ':first-child', imgTop: ':nth-child(2)' }
++ selectors: A map with keys imgBottom and imgTop to specify specific selectors for the bottom and top image

+    defaults to: { imgBottom: ':first-child', imgTop: ':nth-child(2)' }
 + switchBottomImage: A boolean indicating if the bottom image should also be animated.
-This is useful for semi transparent images where bottom image would be visible underneath the top image. defaults to: false
+This is useful for semi transparent images where bottom image would be visible underneath the top image.

+    defaults to: false

 ### .imageSwitch('top')